History of Braathens SAFE (1946–1993): Domestic with Herons

 Braathens bought six Herons, in addition to one that was leased during 1954.
 They had been given the common Norwegian names Per, Ola, Pål and Lars.
 Because of replacements, the airline never operated more than four at a time.
 In June 1955, Braathens SAFE started landing some of the Oslo–Stavanger planes at Kristiansand Airport, Kjevik and Farsund Airport, Lista.
 The route, nicknamed the "Milk Route", operated Stavanger – Farsund – Kristiansand – Tønsberg – Oslo in the morning, with a return in the evening.
 The same year, SAS and Braathens SAFE started negotiating splitting up the domestic routes.
 Nils Langhelle, then regional director in SAS, suggested creating a merged subsidiary that could fly all domestic routes.
 On 16 May 1956, Braathens SAFE started landing at Hamar Airport, Stafsberg on the Oslo–Trondheim route, and at Notodden Airport, Tuven on the Oslo–Stavanger route.
 Both airports had 1000 m runways that could only be served by small aircraft such as the Heron.
 From 1959, services to both airports were terminated.
 Røros Airport was opened on 19 July 1957, and Braathens SAFE landed some of the Oslo–Trondheim services there.
 After 1958, services were terminated, but after the runway was extended from 1360 to 1600 m, it was taken into use again in 1963.

 The route Stavanger–Bergen–Trondheim was awarded to Vestlandske Luftfartsselskap in 1956, but this company filed for bankruptcy the following year. Ålesund Airport, Vigra was scheduled to open in 1958, and both Braathens SAFE and SAS applied for the concession, along with the route along the West Coast.
 At first the ministry wanted to issue the concession on the route Stavanger – Bergen – Ålesund – Trondheim to Braathens SAFE and the route Ålesund–Oslo to SAS.
 But after negotiations, Braathens SAFE stated they were willing to fly the coastal route without subsidies if they were granted the Oslo-route, since that would allow them to cross-subsidize; this was granted by the ministry.
 An agreement was then made between the ministry, SAS and Braathens SAFE, where both airlines would fly the routes Oslo–Trondheim, Oslo–Stavanger, Oslo–Kristiansand and Kristiansand–Stavanger–Bergen; Braathens SAFE had a monopoly on the routes Oslo–Ålesund and Bergen–Ålesund–Trondheim, while SAS was granted a monopoly on the routes Oslo–Bergen and (Oslo)–Trondheim–Bodø–Bardufoss.
 In 1958, Braathens SAFE had 77,591 passengers.

 Hummelfjell Accident

 On 7 November 1956, the Heron LN-SUR Lars crashed at Hummelfjell after the aircraft had experienced icing problems.
-The Hummelfjell Accident killed the pilot and one passenger, but the remaining ten people on board survived.
-Among them was the famous television actor Rolf Kirkvaag, who, despite injury, succeeded at walking to civilization to inform about the accident.
+The Hummelfjell Accident killed the pilot on impact and one passenger soon afterwards, but the remaining ten people on board survived.
+Among them was the famous television actor Rolf Kirkvaag, who, despite injury, left the plane along with another passenger after a day and walked to find civilization and informed about the location of the impact, resulting in a rescue party reaching the site.